globewalldesk/revuu/README.md

 ## Development to do list

-* Major refactoring almost done, but much detailed cleanup still needed.
+* Refactoring of the detailed cleanup/editing still needed.
-* Definitely, soon, make it possible for users to change the default language.
-* Maybe make a text editor class?
+* Improve an "installation" or "first run" script, allowing the user to select default language and default text editor.
+Think through the flow.
 * Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
 Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).
 No reason this bit can't be opened with the default text editor instead of Pico.
-* Maybe add an actual spaced repetition option.
 * Add wrapper code for C?
 Think about this.
 * Create features to export and import some (tagged) or all items.
 * Create features to mass-delete items (such as the pre-loaded questions, or